-American engineer, statistician and consultant William Edwards Deming once famously said “Without data, you're just another person with an opinion.”
+American engineer, statistician and consultant William Edwards Deming once famously said that “without data, you're just another person with an opinion.”

 Nowhere is this adage more true than in today's data-driven business world.
 As human beings we are all notoriously flawed thinkers, prone to our own cognitive biases.
 While intuition and gut feeling might once have been enough, to succeed in the modern business world, your business needs to become a data-driven organisation.